Rep. Paul Gosar sends cryptic tweets that read 'Epstein didn't kill himself' during impeachment hearing

 CLICK HERE TO GET THE FOX NEWS APP

-In a statement to Fox News, Gosar stressed that his tweets were all "substantive" but appeared to have some more fun in the process."
+In a statement to Fox News, Gosar stressed that his tweets were all "substantive" but appeared to have some more fun in the process.

 "All of the tweets pertained to testimony from today’s hearing.